Hadar2001/Hadar2001/README.md

 🎓 Computer Science graduate from HIT – Holon Institute of Technology, focused on building structured, user-oriented applications with an emphasis on clean, maintainable code, clear architectural design, and practical use of advanced design patterns.

 💻 Projects
 🕹️ Checkers Game – C# WinForms

-A full-featured local multiplayer Checkers game with a custom UI, flexible board sizes, and a strong focus on object-oriented design and clean, modular architecture.
+A classic Checkers game implemented with a strong emphasis on object-oriented design and clean architecture.

+Clear separation between game logic and UI layers

+Supports multiple board sizes (6×6, 8×8, 10×10)

+Local multiplayer and basic AI opponent

+Modular, extensible design enabling easy rule and feature expansion

 📊 InsightBoard – Social Media Data Dashboard

-A WinForms application that integrates with third-party social media APIs to visualize user data using charts and graphs.
+A WinForms desktop application that integrates with third-party social media APIs to visualize user activity and statistics.

-The project emphasizes clean UI design, separation of concerns, and the use of multiple design patterns, including a custom dynamic menu system.
+Data visualization using charts and graphs

+Modular UI with a dynamic menu system

+Clean separation of concerns between data, logic, and presentation layers

+Extensive use of object-oriented design patterns for scalability and maintainability

 🏠 Home Invader – Intelligent IoT Security System

 An end-to-end IoT security system combining embedded systems, computer vision, and real-time event handling.

 Live video streaming from an IoT edge device